 A second study used is titled “Effect of sublingual misoprostol versus intravenous oxytocin on reducing blood loss at cesarean section in Nigeria: A randomized controlled trial.”
 The purpose of this study is to compare the effectiveness of sublingual misoprostol with intravenous oxytocin infusion that is administered after delivery in reducing blood loss during C-sections in Nigeria (Arowojolu, Okunlola, & Owonikoko, 2011).
 A randomized controlled, double blind trial was used for this research study, with a quantitative design.
 The sampling of patients that was used for this study was a singleton pregnancy that was at term either schedule for a C-section or had to have emergency C-section.
 These patients had surgery between June 2006 - April 2007.
 Participants were randomly allocated to receive either misoprostol or oxytocin intravenously, and this was given by the anesthetist.

-Blood loss was measured by the volume in the suction bottle, and the drapes and gauze were weighed to determine how much blood saturated them; drapes and gauze were weighed dry and then when saturated with blood to determine loss.
-The data was recorded by four different people: the surgeon, anesthetist, scrub nurse and postoperative care nurse recorded the blood loss four hours post-surgery, all on different sheets.
+Blood loss was measured by the volume in the suction bottle, and the drapes and gauze were weighed to determine how much blood saturated them; .Not needed- redundant The data was recorded by four different people: the surgeon, anesthetist, scrub nurse and postoperative care nurse recorded the blood loss four hours post-surgery, all on different sheets.
 There was no significant difference found between the amount of blood loss based off which drug was used.
 However there was significantly less blood loss with the misoprostol in the 4 hours after surgery than with oxytocin.
 Both were concluded to be equally effective at reducing blood loss after cesarean sections.
 The one limitation that was identified was that the anesthetist not being blinded to the medication of choice, but noted that it didn’t affect the study (Arowojolu, Okunlola, & Owonikoko, 2011).

 The third study used is “Obesity as an independent risk factor for elective and emergency caesarean delivery in nulliparous women –systematic review and meta-analysis of cohort studies.”
 The purpose of this study is to “investigate the association between increasing maternal body mass index (BMI) and elective/emergency cesarean section deliveries” (Pooblan et al, 2009, p.28).
 A systemic review and meta- analysis was used for the design of this study.
 The majority of the studies came from the United States at 50%, 3 are from UK, 1 from Denmark and 1 from Sweden.
 The study period ranged from 1976-2005.
 Most authors of the studies used a BMI range of 20-25 kg m-2 as a reference group and 3 studies didn’t use this range at all (Pooblan et al, 2009).